 About SelectSoftware Reviews

-Our goal at SSR is to save your first 5-10 hours of research when looking at new HRTech through unbiased, expert reviews of software.
+Our goal at SSR is to save your first 10 hours of research when you’re buying HR Software.
+We do this through unbiased, expert research that relies heavily on the expertise of forward thinking People people.

 We’ll give you the advice you need to make the right decision in the short term, and keep you up to date on the various trends in HR and talent acquisition tools as they evolve.